Skip to content

 Host-wired effects

-The kernel defines the protocol; concrete integrations provide handlers: - LLM_CALL, TOOL_CALLS: provided by AbstractCore integration (src/abstractruntime/integrations/abstractcore/effect_handlers.py).
-The integration supports local/remote/hybrid execution, prompt-cache control, provider-key header routing for remote servers, passthrough tools, and approval-gated local tool execution. - MEMORY_KG_*: provided by the AbstractMemory bridge (src/abstractruntime/integrations/abstractmemory/effect_handlers.py)
+The kernel defines the protocol; concrete integrations provide handlers: - LLM_CALL, TOOL_CALLS, MODEL_RESIDENCY: provided by AbstractCore integration (src/abstractruntime/integrations/abstractcore/effect_handlers.py).
+The integration supports local/remote/hybrid execution, cached sessions/prompt-cache control, discovery/catalog snapshots, model residency, durable run-scoped media child runs, media inputs, generated media outputs, provider progress callbacks as ledger events, provider-key header routing for remote servers, passthrough tools, and approval-gated local tool execution. - MEMORY_KG_*: provided by the AbstractMemory bridge (src/abstractruntime/integrations/abstractmemory/effect_handlers.py)

 Reliability: retries + idempotency